Sexual Harassment Reports and Investigations

 The SHO also needs to plan the sequence of questions for the accused employee.
 The first series of questions should be simple, non-controversial questions that the employee can easily and willingly answer.
 This will establish ease and rapport, which may help to minimize any defensive tension that might otherwise occur.

 The SHO must advise the employee of the accusations made against him or her.
 After preliminary introductions and questioning, the SHO must advise the accused employee(s) of the accusations made against them.
-Although the SHO does not need to identify the person who made the sexual harassment complaint, the SHO must allow the accused a fair opportunity to respond and thus may have to disclose the identity of the alleged victim or complainant.
+Although the SHO may not need to identify the person who made the sexual harassment complaint, the SHO must allow the accused a fair opportunity to respond and thus may have to disclose the identity of the alleged victim or complainant.

 When interviewing the accused, the SHO should outline the totality of the accusation and ask the accused for their response.
 Then, the SHO should walk through each event that comprises the harassment complaint and obtain specific responses for each event.
-The SHO must provide the accused employee an opportunity to offer explanations, denials, defenses and potential witnesses and documentation for each event discussed.
+The SHO must provide the accused employee an opportunity to offer explanations, denials, defenses, and potential witnesses and documentation for each event discussed.

 Sample Questions

 • What is your typical workday or work week like?
 What time do you arrive?
 Leave?
 What are your typical responsibilities?
-Where is your work station located?
+Where is your workstation located?

 • Do you supervise any employees?
 Who?